 Two sets of bookmatched Lunigiana laminate are laid horizontally in the dry area of this bathroom.
 They bring an expensive and luxurious feel to the space – without using real marble.

-Find out more about the new laminate designs inspired by the breathtaking beauty of bookmatched marble at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61 Singapore 338729.
-For more information, contact the studio at 6592-5200 and email@example.com; or drop by during the opening hours below
+See the Lamitak bookmatched laminates featured in this post at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61, Singapore 338729.
+For more information, contact the studio at 6592-5200 and email@example.com; or drop by during the opening hours below:

 Monday to Thursday: 10.30am–6.30pm

 Sunday and Public Holidays: 12.30pm – 4.30pm